ec-jrc/lisflood-code/3_step5_model-initialisation/index.md

-10) At the end of the initialization run two files will be created in NetCDF format.
-Copy those (found in folder "out") into the folder "init":
+ii) At the end of the initialization run one file (initialization without split routing) or two files (initialization with split routing) will be created in NetCDF format.
+Copy those files (found in folder "out", see the setting $(PathOut) above) into the folder "init" ($(PathInit))

-    lzavin.end.nc
+    lzavin.nc
-    avgdis.end.nc
+    avgdis.nc

-11) Replace in the LISFLOOD settings file the 'bogus' values of -9999 for *LZAvInflowMap* and *AvgDis* with the actual map:
+Only the file lzavin.nc is required to run the Lisflood model without split routing.

 ```xml
 **************************************************************